Publications and Projects

 The Sky is not the limit: untapped opportunities for Green Computing

-Our work on sustainable Information and Communications Technology has been accepted to the first annual HotCarbon workshop co-located with OSDI.
+Our work on sustainable Information and Communications Technology was presented at the first annual HotCarbon workshop co-located with OSDI, and also published in the ACM SIGEnergy Energy Informatics Review journal.

 Early Characterization of Soil Microbial Fuel Cells